msheoohan/notes/algorithms.md

 ### Stack and Queue

 #### Stack

-Stack is a LIFO(last in first out) data structure.
+Stack is a __LIFO__(Last in First out) data structure.
 Two classic problems for stack are implementing a stack and implementing min stack.

 As a solution, it is used when we need to stash previous results, and then need to solve most recent problems first or need to use most recent problem's results to solve previous stashed problems.